Drugged Out Daily Grind

 cheating on the test

+Among our respondents, gulping down detox drinks was the most popular way to attempt to pass a drug test.
 Swapping urine with a clean sample was another popular method for thwarting the tests, as was diluting urine with water.
-Using synthetic urine was a slightly less favored way to beat the test (perhaps because it’s not readily available at local stores).
+Using synthetic urine was a slightly less favored method.
 The least popular tactic?
 Taking a diuretic—possibly due to the potential side effects, including headaches, dizziness, constipation, and muscle cramps.

 Popular Workplace Drugs